AbAvramidis/terraform/README.md

 - 00_default : all the variables that we have defined and call from the 02_resources.tf file
 - 01_provider: creates the bond of our project with our credentials and our region
 - 02_resources: template description of the VM (image, name, networking, ssh, scripts)
+- terrascripts(folder): contain the scripts that we call for the installation of packages, jenkins service, python service

 # terraform